inphobia/inphobia.github.io/content/docs/mono/brain/9300-4i/index.md

 it's lsi branded, sas-3 and cheap second hand, versus, 1 connector is limiting, power usage is high for just 1 connector, docs aren't great.

-it being end of support is ofcourse the biggest issue. end of support means no more firmware and driver updates no matter what. broadcom does not have windows 11 drivers for the card.
+it being end of support is of course the biggest issue. end of support means no more firmware and driver updates no matter what. broadcom does not have windows 11 drivers for the card.